rod86/mcblueprints/README.md

 mcblueprints
 =============

-Site to manage and share Minecraft structures built in MEAN stack.
+Site to manage and share Minecraft structures.
+This application has been built with MEAN stack (MongoDB, Express, AngularJS 1.x, NodeJs).

 ## Setup